Roddenberry Archive: Generations shorts and The Archive

 The digital collection was again made available in February 2024 through the web portal as well as The Archive, a new mixed reality app for the Apple Vision Pro headset.
-The app was launched in conjunction with Paramount Game Studios, and Rod described the immersive experience as "a remarkable milestone in realizing [Gene]'s vision for the holodeck".
+The app was launched in conjunction with Paramount Game Studios.
+Rod described the immersive experience as "a remarkable milestone in realizing [Gene]'s vision for the holodeck".
 It was accompanied by new interviews featuring Gerrold and original Star Trek actor Walter Koenig, who played Pavel Chekov.
 An expansion of The Archive was announced in April, coinciding with the conclusion of Star Trek: Discovery (2017–2024).
 A new documentary exploring the creation of Star Trek: Deep Space Nine (1993–1999) and its titular space station was released, narrated by Deep Space Nine star Armin Shimerman who portrayed Quark in that series and other Star Trek media.

-Another expansion, commemorating the 30th anniversary of Generations, was launched in November 2024.
-This focused on a new concept video titled "765874 – Unification" which features Thaissa as Colt, Selleck as Spock, and Sam Witwer as James T. Kirk.
+An expansion commemorating the 30th anniversary of Generations was launched in November 2024.
+This focused on a new concept video titled "765874 – Unification", which features Thaissa as Colt, Selleck as Spock, and Sam Witwer as James T. Kirk.
 Practical and digital prosthetics were used to recreate the appearance of a younger Kirk as portrayed by Shatner.
 Gary Lockwood and Robin Curtis reprised their respective Star Trek roles as Gary Mitchell and Saavik for the video, which was filmed with a combination of location photography, virtual production, and computer-generated set extensions.
 The project was executive produced by Shatner and Susan Bay Nimoy, the widow of Leonard Nimoy.
 Michael Giacchino returned from previous Star Trek media to compose original music for the video.
 Additional featurettes, including a retrospective interview with Shatner, were also released.
-In August 2025, ahead of Star Treks 59th anniversary, the archive was expanded further.
-Documentaries on the unproduced series Star Trek: Phase II, director Nicholas Meyer, and authors Judith and Garfield Reeves-Stevens were released.
+Another expansion was launched in August 2025 ahead of Star Treks 59th anniversary, with documentaries on the unproduced series Star Trek: Phase II, director Nicholas Meyer, and authors Judith and Garfield Reeves-Stevens.